YaqoobD/david-ecommerce/README.md

 5) Warehouse fetches goods from the stock and publishes the GoodsFetched event.
 6) Shipping dispatches the delivery and publishes the DeliveryDispatched event.

-There is only the basic "happy path" workflow implemented with a big room for improvement, for example when Shipping doesn't get bot Events within a time period, the delivery process should be cancelled etc..
+There is only the basic workflow implemented with a big room for improvement, for example when Shipping doesn't get bot Events within a time period, the delivery process should be cancelled etc..

 ## 4) Metrics